-The hours of work for the position are full-time / 37 hours per week, working Monday -Friday.
-We welcome applications from individuals who wish to be considered for part-time working or other flexible working arrangements.
+The hours of work for the position are 36.5 hours per week, working Monday - Friday.
+We welcome applications from individuals who wish to be considered for part-time working or other flexible working arrangements, with a minimum of 80% FTE.